selectel/terraform-provider-selectel/website/docs/r/dbaas_mysql_datastore_v1.html.markdown

 * `flavor` - (Optional) Flavor configuration for the datastore.
 It's a complex value.
 See description below.

-* `pooler` - (Optional) Pooler configuration for the datastore (only for PostgreSQL datastore).
-It's a complex value.
-See description below.

 * `firewall` - (Optional) List of the ips to allow access from.

 * `restore` - (Optional) Restore parameters for the datastore.
 It's a complex value.
 See description below.